THE OBERNBERG VALLEY

 The approximately 8-kilometre-long Obernbergtal valley impresses with its unspoilt nature and blends into the Nößlachjoch - Obernberger See - Tribulaune nature reserve.
 The quiet side valley in the Wipptal valley branches off to the southwest at Gries am Brenner and leads via Vinaders to Obernberg.

-As soon as you enter the Obernbergtal valley, you are accompanied by the rushing waters of the clear stream, which flows from Lake Obernberg through the entire valley and then flows into the Sill at Gries .
-The northern side of the valley, the sunny side, is overgrown with larch trees up to around 1,900 meters and the meadows in the sparse forest are painstakingly mowed by hand once a year.
-It has a flora typical of these larch meadows, such as blue gentians, primroses and orchids.
+As soon as the road enters the Obernberg Valley, you’re accompanied by the rushing waters of the clear stream, which flows from Lake Obernberg through the entire valley and eventually joins the Sill River at Gries .
+The northern side of the valley, the sunny side, is covered with larch trees up to about 1,900 meters, and the meadows in the sparse forest are mowed once a year through laborious manual work.
+It features flora typical of these larch meadows, such as blue gentians, primroses, and orchids.

-Atthe end of the valley, the striking Obernberger Tribulaun ris es at an altitude of 2,780 meters.
-This proud mountain is not the only attraction in the Obernbergtal for a challenging mountain tour.
-The Obernbergtal valley offers everything: easier hikes such as to the Sattelbergalm and on to the Sattelberg, a circular hike around the natural jewel Obernberger See or to the Lichtsee lake, but also more challenging mountain tours such as the ascent of the Rötenspitze or the Grubenkopf.
+At the head of the valley rises the striking Obernberger Tribulaun, reaching an altitude of 2,780 meters.
+This majestic mountain is not the only one in the Obernberg Valley that beckons hikers to undertake a challenging mountain tour.
+The Obernberg Valley offers it all: easier hikes, such as to the Sattelbergalm and on to the Sattelberg, a circular hike around the natural gem Obernberger See or to the Lichtsee, but also more challenging mountain tours such as the ascent of the Rötenspitze or the Grubenkopf.

 Natural jewel Obernberger See